asteris-llc/converge/README.md

 - `apply` is run to create the resource controlled by this task.
 You can omit this stanza if you want the command to be purely informational.

-The execution goes something like: if the exit code of `check` is non-zero, `apply` will be called, then `check`ed again to get the current state.
+If the exit code of `check` is non-zero, `apply` will be called.
+Both of them are expected to output current state.

 A module can have multiple tasks.
 It can also have templates, which render data to the filesystem from the module's parameters: